How Much Do Electrical Repairs Cost? A Comprehensive Guide

 While nearly all home improvement projects have their risks, performing electrical work is considerably more dangerous if you don't have experience with this kind of work.
 Mistakes with wiring can be costly.
 For instance, if you accidentally use old wiring on your project, it might not be sufficient for handling an increased current.
 In this situation, you might unknowingly create a fire risk that would endanger the occupants of your home.

 Even though you'll need to spend some money to hire an experienced and reputable electrician for the job, they can complete any electrical project safer and quicker than you would likely be able to.
-While licensed electricians will cost you around $50 to $100 per hour, most electricians have a minimum price that you need to pay before they make a service call.
+While licensed electricians will cost you around $40 to $120 (CAD 55 to CAD 165) per hour, most electricians have a minimum price that you need to pay before they make a service call.

 How Do You Estimate How Much an Electrical Job Will Cost?